larder/teamcity/README.md

 ===========
 Provides:
 - a collection of tools for downloading build artifacts from a teamcity server
-- a recipe for installing and configuring a teamcity agents
+- a recipe for installing and configuring (multiple) teamcity agents

 Requirement
 ===========